 Unsurprisingly, Art Units have different tendencies in how they respond to interviews and RCEs.
 Overall, interview requests increased allowance rates in 27 art units by 25 percentage points or more compared to their art unit average, but lowered the alowance rate by more than five percentage-points in 14 different art units.
 Looking at applications with an interview and no RCE, more than 40 art units show a greater than 25 percentage point allowance rate increase over the art unit average.
 80 art units showed more than a five percentage-point decrease compared to their respective averages for applications with only an RCE and no interview.
 Filing neither an RCE nor an interview request may be the worst choice, lowering allowance rates by more than five percentage points in more than 300 art units.

 Patent prosecutors can use tools like Juristat’s Examiner Report, Art Unit Report, and Search features to inform the best way to overcome a rejection.
 Look past basic patent analytics and see what Juristat’s strategic decision making tools can tell you about your prosecution, and your competition.
-Schedule a consulatation with us today, or click below for a 14-day free trial.
+Schedule a consulatation with us today.